PlacementRush/Connecting-To-The-Internet/README.md

 # Connecting-To-The-Internet

-An introductory android app built with Kotlin that uses Retrofit and Moshi converter to get data from an API to diplay posts
+An introductory android app built with Kotlin that uses Retrofit and Moshi converter to get data from an API to display posts

 To clone the repo run the following command from cmd/terminal: